Interdisciplinary Studio at UCLA

 The Interdisciplinary Studio focuses not on artistic mediums but on artistic methods.
 ID students work across artistic mediums, academic disciplines, and social concerns to combine artistic production and focused research in the development of site- and debate-specific forms of critical cultural engagement that extend beyond the framework of individual studio art practice.

-Interdisciplinary Studio Area Head Andrea Fraser serves as the primary adviser to graduate students admitted to this area of study.
+Interdisciplinary Studio faculty Andrea Fraser and Cauleen Smith serve as the primary advisers to graduate students admitted to this area of study.
 Students in graduate ID are encouraged to work with faculty across other areas within the Department of Art and to take advantage of UCLA's extensive academic resources over their three-year course of study.

 All M.F.A. students are offered the use of individual studios off-campus in the UCLA Margo Leavin Graduate Art Studios, located in Culver City.
 In addition to individual studio spaces, the studio building houses photography, sculpture, ceramics, and computer labs, as well as open spaces for exhibitions, lectures, and group critiques.
 Although the Department of Art does not offer graduate level courses in the summer, the graduate studios are open year-round.